 Component Discussion Image(s) Garage/coach house A three-car garage with living space in the upper floor is located to the west of the house.
 It was constructed in 2004.
-The rounded window with shutters, central gable peak, pillars along the front, and stucco-cladding pick up on elements of the mi- to late-19 th century farmhouse.
-COACH HOUSE with any of descriptions of physical or design value, historical or associative value, and contextual value from Schedule A of the designation by-law.
-Rear yard The rear yard is generally bounded by large coniferous trees along the east and west.
+The rounded window with shutters, central gable peak, pillars along the front, and stucco-cladding pick up on elements of the mi- to late-19th century farmhouse.
+This portion of the house is not associated with any of descriptions of physical or design value, historical or associative value, and contextual value from Schedule A of the designation by-law.
+COACH HOUSE Rear yard The rear yard is generally bounded by large coniferous trees along the east and west.
 At the south end is an open manicured lawn, at a lower elevation than the rest of the yard.
 A stone retaining wall and steps separate the lawn from the pool area.
 The pool is surrounded by a patio.
 A pool house is situated at the east of the pool and the entrance to the underground pool and equipment bunker is located along the west.
 This portion of the house is not associated with any of descriptions of physical or design value, historical or associative value, and